 First City: Erie, PA and five other cities

 Quantity Issued: 29,338,274

-President George Washington sent military expeditions against the Indians in 1790 and 1791, but they met with defeat.
-Then, in 1792, Washington appointed Anthony Wayne (1745-1796) head of the U.S. Army.
+As the threat worsened, Washington commissioned General Anthony Wayne to lead an army to deal with the Western Confederacy.
 This brilliant tactician had earned the name “Mad Anthony” Wayne through his acts of reckless courage during the Revolutionary War.